© 2018 Camera Check Point Dubbo NSW Australia -

 If very corroded, drip some rust remover liquid into the socket holes and let it act for a couple of minutes before cleaning.
 Rinse out residual rust removed with metho and let it dry well, before plugging a lamp into it again.

 Gently rotate the drill/reamer back and forth in each socket hole.
 Repeat a few times.
 This should clean the internal contact plates sufficiently to restore good electrical contact with the lamp.

-After cleaning make sure to rinse out any cleaning or rust liquid with metho after cleaning, and let it dry thoroughly before inserting a lamp.
+After cleaning make sure to rinse out any cleaning or rust liquid with metho or lighter fluid.
+Let it dry thoroughly before inserting a lamp.

 Clean the old lamp pins by removing the corrosion with a fine metal file, then polish with some emery paper.

 Finally wipe the contact pins with a contact cleaner, such as CR7.

 |Professional shutter services|

 |8mm Movie Projectors|